genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 The `selfServiceReset` function  has the following options:

-* `timeoutInMinutes` - the time in minutes that a reset link remains valid
+* `timeoutInMinutes` - the time in minutes for which a reset link remains valid
-* `coolDownInMinutes` - the time in minutes between before the next password reset can be made
+* `coolDownInMinutes` - the time in minutes before the next password reset can be made
 * `notifyTopic` - the email topic in Genesis Notify to be used
 * `redirectUrl` - the url to use for the redirect
 * `acceptClientUrl` - boolean flag; if true, it will use the client provided reset url